Cricket: Australia clinch Ashes with devastating victory in Melbourne - NZ Herald

 England were 65 for eight, still 17 short of making Australia bat again, when Mark Wood popped a return catch to Boland, who held the ball to the crowd to mark his five-wicket haul off just 19 balls and he had a sixth wicket when Ollie Robinson edged to third slip.

-Anderson was bowled in the next over by Cameron Green as England lost six for 37 on an dreadful morning for English Test cricket.
+Anderson was bowled in the next over by Cameron Green as England lost six for 37 on a dreadful morning for English Test cricket.

+The third Test was decided in reality in the final 12 overs of play on the second day.
+Pat Cummins and Starc hurled themselves at the top order, carried by fans beating on the advertising boards and plastic chairs, to undo all the spade work by James Anderson to extinguish any faint hopes of England winning this game.

+It was too much for Zak Crawley and Haseeb Hameed, two young openers ill equipped for this sort of working over by two pace bowlers hitting the splice, gloves and arm guards at above 90mph.